azikus/HelloWorld/README.md

 * Development tool for our teams is [Jira](https://www.atlassian.com/software/jira)<br>
 * Link to the board is [here](https://www.atlassian.com/software/jira)<br>

-It is very important that the tasks are up to date so that the project managers could distribute the tasks as good as possible.
+It is very important that the tasks are up to date so that the project managers could distribute the tasks as good as possible.<br>
+Daily meetings are everyday at 9;45AM GMT.
+The planning of tasks is every 2 weeks, and the time for their execution is also 2 weeks, which includes testing.

 # Design
 * Design tool for our teams is [Figma](https://www.figma.com)